 Getting an insurance professional involved is the easiest way to manage the right coverage for your new condo home.
 A specialized policy form for condos called an HO6 covers where the master policy leaves off and insures the unit from the drywall in, including flooring, fixtures, and cabinets should there be any damage.

 It’s also important to talk with an insurance professional to figure out what kind of additional coverage you’ll need for your personal property and liability.
 An umbrella policy may be a good solution as it provides additional liability coverage.
 Whatever the coverage with your master and individual unit, you’ll need to consider how well your personal assets are protected.

-A condo can bring lots of benefits a traditional home doesn’t offer.
+A condo can bring lots of benefits a traditional home doesn’t offer, which is why when you are making the choice of where you want to live, it may be best to take some time to see more brentwood condos (if you live in the Barnaby area of Vancouver), just so you are certain you are making the best choices possible.
+With anything you are not sure about, speaking to professionals who know what they are talking about will put your mind at ease.
 The key is to settle in knowing your new home is protected from the unpredictable moments of life.
 Get the right insurance for your condo and you’ll be able to relax on that new porch and watch the world go by knowing you’ve got it covered.

 Do you have questions about insuring a condo?
 Contact the Fudge Insurance team.
 We’re a Trusted Choice Partner located in the state of Florida with clients from across the globe.
 We look forward to helping you find the best coverage to fit your needs.

 Not ready to purchase that condo yet?
 Here’s what you need to know about renters insurance.